-The Lost and Found bins are located next to the vending machines in the Commons Area and in the Gym.
+The Lost and Found bins are in the Commons Area and in the Gym.
 Please check the bins often as they are emptied frequently.
 Unclaimed items are given to charity.

 LUNCH

 Trinity School does not provide meals.
 Students will bring their own lunches.
 Lunch period extends from 11:30 a.m. until 12 noon.
 Lunch is to be eaten in the assigned areas of the Gym or Commons.
 Students will be scheduled to clean the tables when they are finished eating.
 Students are released from the lunch areas by the monitor at approximately 11:40 a.m.